charlesbrandt/public/system/administration/ssh.md

 It's usually best to configure public key authentication (and even disable password authentication).

     Key pair is created (typically by the user).
-This is typically done with ssh-keygen.
+Typically: ssh-keygen

     Private key stays with the user (and only there), while the public key is sent to the server.
 Typically with the ssh-copy-id utility.
     Server stores the public key (and "marks" it as authorized).
     Server will now allow access to anyone who can prove they have the corresponding private key.